In Our Department

 American Geophysical Union (AGU)

 As an organization that serves a large, global community of Earth and space scientists, AGU is committed to efforts promoting diversity, equity, and inclusion.
 AGU's recently adopted strategic plan works toward the vision that “Diversity and Inclusion are recognized and celebrated as being essential for the success of AGU, its members, and the global Earth and Space Science enterprise."
 In August 2020, AGU shared eight deliberate steps they are taking to address racism in our community.
-Learn more about recent accomplishments and progress made by AGU's Ethics and Equity program in their 2019 summary.
+Learn more about recent accomplishments and progress made by AGU in their 2020 annual DEI report and new DEI dashboard.

 Geological Society of America (GSA)